-- Supraventricular tachycardia (SVT): SVT involves both the atria and the ventricles.
-SVT is a very a common type of tachycardia in children and it is otherwise known as paroxysmal atrial tachycardia.
+SVT involves both the atria and the ventricles.
+SVT is a very common type of tachycardia in children, and it is otherwise known as paroxysmal atrial tachycardia.
 Here,

 There are different types of SVT.
 Some of the main types include:

-- Atrioventricular nodal reentry tachycardia (AVNRT): Here, fast heart rate is due to an additional electrical circuit similar to AVRT.
+Here, a fast heart rate is due to an additional electrical circuit similar to AVRT.
 The only difference is that in AVRT, the AV node is not involved, whereas, in AVNRT, the AV node is involved

-- Atrial ectopic tachycardia: Here, the impulse starts somewhere other than the sinus node in a small abnormal cluster of cells.
+Here, the impulse starts somewhere other than the sinus node is a small abnormal cluster of cells.
 The signals are sent to the atrium and the atrium contract before it ought to be resulting in a faster heartbeat

-- Junctional ectopic tachycardia: Here the abnormal cluster of cells are positioned in or near the AV node.
+Here, the abnormal cluster of cells is positioned in or near the AV node.
 Here the ventricle is contracted too quickly before it’s supposed to be

 What Is Bradycardia In Children?

-Bradycardia refers to a heart rate lower than the normal range for the age of the child.
+Bradycardia refers to a heart rate in children lower than the normal range for the age.
 The heart rate will fall below 50 bpm.
 For some children, a slower heart rate does not bring on any problem.
 However, bradycardia can also indicate issues with the heart’s electrical framework.
 It implies either the heart’s natural pacemaker is not working in the approved manner or that the electrical pathways of the heart are interrupted.
-In severe types of bradycardia, the heart beats become too slow that it does not pump sufficient blood to satisfy the body’s requirements.
+In severe types of bradycardia, the heartbeats become too slow that it does not pump sufficient blood to satisfy the body’s requirements.
 This can cause complications and can be life-threatening.

 When To Take Your Child’s Pulse?

-- He feels that heart is skipping a beat
+He feels that the heart is skipping a beat

-- His skin turns pale and lips become blue
+His skin turns pale, and his lips become blue

 Take your child’s pulse immediately and let your doctor know about this and also the activity that caused these symptoms.